Updated April 12th, 2022 by Ben Reynolds

 The Permanent Portfolio has generated solid returns with very low volatility because it invests in assets that have very little correlation to one another, as the correlation table below shows.

-Stocks, long-term bonds, and gold all have near 0 correlations to each other.
+Stocks, long-term bonds, and gold all have near 0 or negative correlations to one another.
 They are the only 3 established asset classes I’ve encountered that maintain low correlations over long periods of time.
+Bitcoin and other cryptocurrencies could potentially be a fourth asset class to add, depending on whether one believes it is an established asset class.

 Cash & Leverage